[FAQs] Disclosures & Reporting in Form 3CD | Tax Audit | A.Y. 2023-24

 While computing the EBITDA, the figures as per the final audited stand-alone accounts of the company should be considered, not the figures adjusted for the income tax computation after various allowances and disallowances.

-FAQ 24.
-How the details of loans accepted and repayment thereof shall be reported in Clause 31 of Form 3CD?
+FAQ 29.
+How will the details of loans accepted and repayment thereof be reported in Clause 31 of Form 3CD?

 |Nature of Transaction during the year||Mode||To be reported in|